mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 RETURNING version
 ```

-Application verifies returned version and aborts if necessary.
+Application verifies returned version and rolls back transaction if necessary (we know there was a conflict if version has increased by more than 1 relative to the one we had).

 For databases not supporting the OUTPUT or RETURNING clause, a separate SELECT statement can be used.